German stocks - Factors to watch on December 10

-FRANKFURT, Dec 10 (Reuters) - The DAX top-30 index looked set to open 0.1 percent lower on Tuesday, according to premarket data from brokerage Lang & Schwarz at 0715 GMT.
+FRANKFURT, Dec 10 (Reuters) - The DAX top-30 index looked set to open unchanged on Monday, according to premarket data from brokerage Lang & Schwarz at 0709 GMT.

 The following are some of the factors that may move German stocks: